encord-team/encord-consensus/README.md

 Once you have selected all the required projects, select the relevant data item to run consensus on.
 Depending on the number of labels, length of video and number of projects being targeted this may take some time.

-You will then see a global consensus report, showing on how many frames a minimium of N annotators agreed.
+You will then see a global consensus report, showing on how many frames a minimum of N annotators agreed.
 The maximum agreement is the number of projects (implicitly annotators) being compared.

 You will have access to 2 sliders, which allow you to filter by two parameters: